×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "The best way to find a place to live in Ecuador is to visit the country in person.
 This will allow you to explore different neighborhoods and areas and get a better understanding of the local culture and environment.
 You can also look into renting an apartment or house from a reliable source.
 There are numerous real estate agencies and websites that list rental properties in Ecuador, so you should have no trouble finding a place that suits your needs.
 Additionally, many expats join local Facebook groups and other social media sites to network and search for housing opportunities.
-Lastly, you could consider connecting with an established property management company that specializes in providing international real estate services," said one expat who made the move to Ecuador.
+Lastly, you could consider connecting with an established property management company that specializes in providing international real estate services," remarked one expat who made the move to Ecuador.

 View More Answers